 A complete anesthesia record (to include evidence of pre-anesthetic evaluation and post-anesthetic follow-up) of the patient's condition must be completed for each patient receiving general/regional/MAC anesthesia.
-Only anesthesiologists, certified registered nurse anesthetists, or physicians privileged to perform deep sedation (which is part of MAC) shall be able to perform these procedures.
+Only anesthesiologists, certified registered nurse anesthetists, or Anesthesia Assistants shall be able to perform these procedures.